tb0hdan/torpedo/README.md

 # torpedo
-Slack bot
+Slack/Telegram bot

 # Intro

-Torpedo uses multiple Slack accounts (at least one is required)
+Torpedo uses multiple Slack/Telegram accounts (at least one is required)

 Some of the code is loosely based on github.com/nlopes/slack